-or individuals who aspire to attain such positions)
+or individuals who aspire to attain such positions.

-(for individuals who have specific personal, professional, or career objectives relating to Career & Technical Education, a track can be custom designed for that need)
+For individuals who have specific personal, professional, or career objectives relating to Career & Technical Education, a track can be custom designed for that need.

-Program Director and Advisor
+CTE Program Director and Advisor

 Department of Technology

 Copyright © 2017 Ball State University 2000 W. University Ave.
-Muncie, IN 47306800-382-8540 and 765-289-1241
+Muncie, IN 47306